Coming soon

 Individual Utility → Group Utility

-The core growth loop in Chinese group utility apps is team buys, where groups of people purchase goods together.
-Pinduoduo had 10M users just one month after it launched its first-party app and over 500M active buyers within four years.
-This is especially impressive when compared to the ~15 years it took Alibaba to reach that mark.
+The core growth loop in Chinese group utility apps are team buys, where groups of people purchase goods together.
+Pinduoduo had 10M users just one month after it launched its first-party app, and over 500M active buyers within four years.
+This is especially impressive compared to the ~15 years it took Alibaba to reach that mark.

 Moving Consumer Engagement Up and Down the Funnel

 Typically, a VSV is engaging with consumers who are in the transaction stage and are ready to buy.
-It can help merchants increase conversion, cart size, etc. (see Part 2), but the VSV is not automatically attracting new customers to the merchant or increasing the engagement frequency of existing customers.
-To do so, you’ll want to deploy strategies to move up and down the consumer funnel:
+It can help merchants increase the conversion, cart size, etc. (see Part 2), but the VSV is not attracting new customers to the merchant or increasing the engagement frequency of existing customers.
+To do so, you’ll want to deploy strategies to move up and down the consumer funnel.

 Repeat: The easiest move is to encourage repeat purchase behavior.
 Building one-click order again, favorites, and recommendations based on previous purchases can allow a VSV to increase ARPU for the merchant’s customers.

 Consideration: This is the first dramatic move up the funnel.
-Consideration is where a consumer knows they want a product but may not know which brand/merchant they want it from.
-A VSV can offer guidance through the recommendations of a friend, or community reviews.
-The consumer app will ask for reviews on key parts of the consumer journey and then publish that review to third-party review aggregators.
-After each dining experience is booked on its platform, OpenTable prompts customers to submit reviews, which are then shown to other potential diners when they are searching for a reservation.
+Consideration is where a consumer knows they want a product, but may not know which brand/merchant they want it from.
+A VSV can offer guidance through the recommendations of a friend or community reviews.
+The consumer app will ask for review in key parts of the consumer journey and then publish that review to third-party review aggregators.
+After each dining experience booked on its platform, OpenTable prompts customers to submit reviews, which are then shown to other potential diners when they are searching for a reservation.
 When a Yelp customer submits a request for a quote from a plumber, Yelp will offer to send the same request to other plumbers in the area.
+Through "personalization" at the point of sale like Toast and ecommerce like Dutchie, VSVs can recommend third party products and charge ad-like take rates for it.

-Awareness: This is the most difficult but also the most valuable stage.
+Awareness: This is the most difficult but most valuable stage.
 Here, a VSV’s role is to make consumers aware of a good and a merchant.
 This can occur through consumers raving about the merchant, product, or experience on social media.
-Alternatively, they can come into contact with the merchant through group engagement mechanisms, as I described above (group buys or reservations).
+Alternatively, they can come into contact with the merchant through group engagement mechanisms like I described above (group buys or reservations).

 TripAdvisor is a good example of this stage in the funnel.
-TripAdvisor CEO Steve Kaufer characterizes their design as “very up-funnel,” allowing users to see reviews of Facebook friends and follow favorite influencers for travel tips and inspiration well before they are planning a trip.
+TripAdvisor CEO Steve Kaufer characterizes their design as “very up-funnel”, allowing users to see reviews of Facebook friends and follow favorite influencers for travel tips and inspiration, well before they are planning a trip.
 As TripAdvisor becomes a source of travel inspiration, hotels and other travel merchants have an opportunity to build awareness and influence decisions much earlier in the travel journey.
+Start thinking in downloads, MAUs, DAUs, and pageviews in addition to ARR, locations, and ARPU.

 Conclusion